• About

 As of July 1, 2019, US Soccer has instituted a ruling that certified referees (those working Competitive games) must be 13 years old.
 There are no age restrictions for individuals who wish to officiate Recreational games.
 Rhode Island (in conjunction with US Soccer) offers an entry-level program for individuals interested in becoming a referee.
 No prior experience is required, however, you will have a better chance of successful completion with a basic understanding of the game.
 Entry-level referees will start as a Grassroots Referee and will be taught a basic understanding of the Laws of Games adequate for officiating at the recreational and low-level competitve matches.

 Things to Note:1) The New Referee Course consists of online modules – that is part of the US Soccer Learning Center system, and the last module will be a field session.
-All Learning Center modules SHOULD be completed before the Field Session!
+It is very helpful to have all Learning Center modules completed before the Field Session - in this way when you complete the field session, you'll walk away with your referee badge!!!
 2) All interested participants aged 18 and older will need to complete the background check BEFORE you can register for this course.
 Be advised that background checks normally take 7-10 business days to complete.
-3) The price for this course is $80, $20 goes to US Soccer, $60 goes to the Rhode Island Referee Committee. if for any reason a participant decides to withdraw from the course after paying for the registration, RISRC will only be able to refund $40.
+3) if for any reason a participant decides to withdraw from the course after paying for the registration, RISRC will typically refund $40.
 4) As far as referee unform goes, you could purchase your referee uniform from Official Sports (officialsports.com).
-Also, you can get your unform from Capelli (when you buy from the RISRC' store, a percentage will go back to our referee program: https://teams.capellisport.com/REFRORU).
-You do not need your uniform for the Field Session.
+We suggest that you buy a YELLOW shirt (long sleeve or short sleeve is up to you).
+You do not need your uniform for the Field Session (although it does help) but you DEFINITELY NEED A WHISTLE!!!
 If you wish to buy a second referee shirt (as an alternate) we suggest Black or Red.
-Please let us know if you have any questions!.
+Please let us know if you have any questions!

 RISRC Founded in 1986